Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

 As a last basic ingredient for the Theorem \ref{thm:simplical_on_theta} we need the following.
-Let $G$ be the tope graph of a simple OM and $E_e$ its $\Theta$-class.
-Let $v\in E_e^+$.
-Since the lattice of antipodal subgraphs is atomistic and graded, there are is a set of maximal proper antipodal subgraphs such that their composition is exactly $v$.
-In particular, at least one of the latter maximal proper antipodal subgraphs must be in $E_e^+$.
-This is: \begin{obs} Let $E_e$ be a $\Theta$-class in OM $G$.
-There exists a maximal proper antipodal subgraph $A$ such that neither $A$ nor $-A$ cross $E_e$. \end{obs}
+Let $G$ be the tope graph of a simple OM and $e$ one of its elements.
+Let $v$ be a tope in the positive halfspace of $G$ with respect to $e$.
+Since the lattice of covectors is atomistic and graded, there is a set of cocircuits such that their join is exactly $v$.
+In particular, for at least one of the latter cocircuits, say $X$, it must hold $X_e \neq 0$.
+This is: \begin{obs} Let $e$ be an element ($E_e$ be a $\Theta$-class) of a simple OM $G$.
+There exists a cocircuit $X$ (a maximal proper antipodal subgraph $A$) such that $X_e \neq 0$ ($A$ is not crossed by $E_e$). \end{obs}